district10/blog/_posts/post-0098-probability-and-statistics.md

         methods (see mathematical statistics and statistical theory).
 However, in practical applications of statistical modeling the assumption may or may not be realistic.
-To test how realistic the assumption is on a given data set, the autocorrelation can be computed, lag plots drawn or turning point test performed.
-The generalization of exchangeable random variables is often sufficient and more easily met.
+To test how realistic the assumption is on a given data set, the autocorrelation (自相关) can be computed, lag plots drawn or turning point test performed.
+The generalization of **exchangeable random variables** is often sufficient and more easily met.

         White noise is a simple example of IID.